Skip to main content

 On my install, here is what stood out to me:

 • Background meeting detection was switched on.
 With it on, my logs show the app opening the mic in the background on its own.
 My read is that the feature samples audio to detect meetings.
 That is my inference from the pattern I logged, not something I can see inside the app.
+(Update: WisprFlow says this inference is wrong, that the detection is a passive usage check rather than audio sampling.
+See the update at the end.)

 • Cloud sync was on.
 This is the part that corrects my earlier post.
 I had described WisprFlow as on-device, but my own settings show a cloud-sync option enabled, and based on that I no longer believe the dictation on my install was staying purely on-device the way I had assumed.
 I cannot see inside their servers.
 This is my reading of my own settings.